KOSPI Surpasses Taiwan, Closes in on India to Rank Fifth Globally by Market Capitalization

 PER: Taiwan TAIEX at 19.8x, KOSPI at Only 8.39x

-The Korean stock market, now the biggest beneficiary of the artificial intelligence (AI) revolution, has, for the first time in history, ranked fifth in the world by market capitalization.
-This achievement is thanks to the explosive surges in the stock prices of KOSPI's top two companies, Samsung Electronics and SK hynix, which have soared by 160% and 250% respectively since the beginning of the year.
-As memory semiconductor supply shortages persist and further business performance improvements are anticipated, the prevailing outlook is that the market remains undervalued and the rally is likely to continue.
+The Korean stock market, now considered the greatest beneficiary in the era of the artificial intelligence (AI) revolution, has, for the first time in history, ranked fifth in the world by market capitalization.
+This was made possible thanks to the explosive rallies of the top two KOSPI stocks, Samsung Electronics and SK hynix, whose share prices have soared by 160% and 250% respectively since the beginning of this year.
+With the ongoing shortage of memory semiconductors and further improvement in earnings expected, the prevailing view is that the market remains undervalued and the upward trend will likely continue.

-According to the global data analytics platform MacroMicro, as of May 29, the KOSPI’s market capitalization stood at approximately $4.54 trillion (6,827 trillion won), ranking fifth worldwide.
-The United States ranked first with a market cap of $75.52 trillion, followed by China (including Hong Kong) in second place with $22.86 trillion, Japan in third with $8.7 trillion, and India in fourth with $4.92 trillion.
-Canada ($4.53 trillion), Taiwan ($4.37 trillion), and the United Kingdom ($3.98 trillion) followed South Korea, taking the 6th to 8th spots.
+According to MacroMicro, a global data analytics platform, as of May 29, the KOSPI's market capitalization reached approximately $4.54 trillion (6,827 trillion won), making it the fifth largest in the world.
+The United States ranked first, with a total market capitalization of $75.52 trillion.
+China, including Hong Kong, was second with $22.86 trillion, followed by Japan at $8.7 trillion and India at $4.92 trillion.
+Canada ($4.53 trillion), Taiwan ($4.37 trillion), and the United Kingdom ($3.98 trillion) followed South Korea in sixth to eighth place.

-At the beginning of the year, KOSPI’s market capitalization was about 3,400 trillion won, nearly half its current level.
-In just five months, it has doubled to surpass 6,800 trillion won.
-At the heart of this growth are Samsung Electronics and SK hynix.
-The stock price of Samsung Electronics, the market cap leader, has surged 160% from 120,000 won at the start of the year to over 310,000 won.
-Over the same period, SK hynix has skyrocketed 250% from 650,000 won to 2.3 million won.
-The explosive growth of the AI industry has driven a surge in demand for memory semiconductors, fueling this rally.
+The KOSPI’s market capitalization, which was around 3,400 trillion won at the start of the year—about half the current level—has doubled in just five months to exceed 6,800 trillion won.
+At the center of this growth are Samsung Electronics and SK hynix.
+The share price of Samsung Electronics, the top company by market capitalization, has soared 160%, rising from 120,000 won at the beginning of the year to over 310,000 won.
+Over the same period, SK hynix surged from 650,000 won to 2.3 million won, up 250%.
+This is a direct result of the explosive growth in AI industries and the resulting spike in demand for memory semiconductors.

-Despite the rapid rise in the Korean stock market, analysts believe it remains inexpensive compared to other countries, meaning further gains are highly possible.
-Based on MSCI’s 12-month forward price-to-earnings ratio (PER), the U.S. stands at 21.5 times, Japan at 17 times, Europe at 14.9 times, and China at 11.1 times, while Korea is still only around 8 times.
+Despite the sharp rally in the Korean market, securities analysts believe that, compared to other countries, it remains attractively priced and has ample room for further gains.
+Based on MSCI’s 12-month forward price-to-earnings ratio (PER), the U.S. stands at 21.5 times, Japan at 17 times, Europe at 14.9 times, and China at 11.1 times, while Korea’s is still just 8 times.

-The undervaluation of the Korean market is particularly evident when compared to Taiwan, a competitor in AI semiconductors.
-Taiwan’s TAIEX 12-month forward PER is 19.8 times, double that of Korea.
-Taiwan's 12-month trailing price-to-book ratio (PBR), which measures share price relative to book value, stands at 3.87 times, whereas KOSPI’s is only 2.08 times.
+The undervaluation of Korean stocks is even more pronounced when compared to Taiwan, a competitor in the AI semiconductor space.
+The 12-month forward PER of the Taiwan Stock Exchange Weighted Index is 19.8 times, nearly double that of Korea.
+In terms of the 12-month trailing price-to-book ratio (PBR), which measures share price relative to book value, Taiwan posts 3.87 times, while the KOSPI lags at just 2.08 times.

-Even when comparing Samsung Electronics and SK hynix to TSMC, the gap is clear.
+Even when comparing Samsung Electronics and SK hynix to TSMC, Korea’s stocks are significantly cheaper.
 According to FnGuide and others, Samsung Electronics’ estimated operating profit for this year is 349 trillion won, and SK hynix’s is 254 trillion won.
-These numbers are overwhelming when compared to Taiwan's TSMC—the global leader in foundries—whose expected operating profit for this year is 2.764 trillion Taiwan dollars (about 132 trillion won).
+By comparison, the world’s top foundry, Taiwan’s TSMC, is expected to post an operating profit of 2.764 trillion Taiwan dollars (approximately 132 trillion won) this year—a figure far lower than those of the Korean firms.

-The unprecedented undervaluation of the Korean market is also evident in the ratio of market capitalization to nominal gross domestic product (GDP).
-Taiwan’s market cap to nominal GDP (USD 97.67 billion) ratio is 404.0%, reflecting a significant premium in asset prices.
-In contrast, Korea’s ratio is just 210.3% based on its nominal GDP (USD 1.93108 trillion), showing that share prices are significantly lower than Taiwan’s relative to the size of the economy.
+The unprecedented undervaluation of the Korean stock market is also evident when comparing the ratio of market capitalization to nominal gross domestic product (GDP).
+In Taiwan, the market capitalization is 404.0% of nominal GDP ($97.67 billion), reflecting a significant premium in asset prices.
+In Korea, however, the ratio is only 210.3% of nominal GDP ($1.93108 trillion), meaning stock prices are significantly lower relative to the size of the national economy compared to Taiwan.

 Hot Picks Today

-Jihyun Kim, a researcher at Daol Investment & Securities, commented, “At present, Taiwan’s forward PER is more than twice that of KOSPI.
-If various variables ease in the second half of the year, the multiple could recover, creating an environment for an additional rally.”
+Jihyun Kim, a researcher at Daol Investment & Securities, said, "Currently, the forward PER of the Taiwanese market is more than twice that of the KOSPI.
+If various uncertainties ease in the second half of the year, the environment will be conducive to a recovery in multiples and an additional rally."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.